What we’re looking for when we judge World Changing Ideas entries

 Design

-We want projects that have well-thought out plans for how they’ll create their impact—and how they’ll avoid potential negative externalities.
+We want projects that have well-thought-out plans for how they’ll create their impact—and how they’ll avoid potential negative externalities.
 Functionality and aesthetics are also important: A valuable idea won’t gain traction if it is difficult or unpleasant to use.

 Scalability